JSON Log and Event File Challenges

 There are two types of expansion methodologies used for flattening JSON arrays:

-- Vertical expansion flattens arrays into separate rows of values.
+- Vertical expansion flattens arrays into rows of values with the columns applicable to each row.

-- Horizontal expansion flattens arrays into one row with columns of values.
+- Horizontal expansion flattens arrays into one row with many columns of values.

 Array Depth Expansion

-JSON arrays can have nested fields with several depth levels.
-So, a JSON array might have a structure similar to the following skeleton, with arrays and properties nested inside other arrays.
+JSON arrays can have nested elements with several depth levels.
+So, a JSON array might have a structure similar to the following skeleton, with arrays nested inside other arrays.

 "array1": [